autay27/boccam/report/report.md

 Two of the participants struggled to understand the errors displayed by BrowserOccam when they submitted code with syntactic errors or typos.
 Participants found the names of some tokens to be unclear and the errors often didn't point to the place in the code where a human would have caught the error.

-In the third and fourth questions, participants would begin by writing code with runtime errors or logic errors, but eventually recover.
+In the third and fourth tasks, participants would begin by writing code with runtime errors or logic errors, but eventually recover.
 One participant found it helpful to check the values of variables in the state.

 Participants often re-ran the same code multiple times in order to gain a better understanding of its behaviour and how it was affected by nondeterminism.
 They seemed to enjoy watching graphics being drawn to the screen and seeing the screen change in response to keypresses.